MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sql-server.md

 > [!NOTE]
 > Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

-## Prerequisites

-By default, Power BI installs an OLE DB driver for SQL Server.
-However, for optimal performance, we recommend that the customer installs the [SQL Server Native Client](/sql/relational-databases/native-client/applications/installing-sql-server-native-client) before using the SQL Server connector.
-SQL Server Native Client 11.0 and SQL Server Native Client 10.0 are both supported in the latest version.

 ## Capabilities Supported